Thursday, February 14, 2013

 Burwash Industrial Farm (Camp Bison)

 In early October, we decided to take another run at it.
 Six hours north of home, we met up with our friend Matchgirl and began driving down the treacherous military road filled with potholes and ditches.
 At the end of the road we parked and met a hunter that informed us that bear hunting season had just gotten under way and warned me that my all black outfit would make it easy for a hunter to mistake me for a bear.
 Stay close to your friends, he warned.
 This is when and where we were introduced to Lilly and Bella.
 Lilly is Matchgirl's 4 year old shepherd husky mix, and Bella is her friend's 2 year old lab husky mix.
-And then we began the 45 minute walk into the forest toward the only surviving building.
+And then we began the 45 minute, 4.5 kilometre walk into the forest toward the only surviving building.
 Beaver dams created flooded areas, but it wasn't as difficult to manoeuvre on this day as it had been for others in stories I've been told and read online.
 There are no bugs this time of year either, just men with shotguns and rifles that may confuse me for a bear.

 We all chatted along the walk, getting to know each other better.
 We clicked.
 As we rounded the final curve and the building exposed itself to us, our excitement intensified.
 This one had been a long time coming for Ninja and I.